Vasar007/Acolyte.NET/README.md

 ## Dependencies

-Target .NET Standard is 2.1 for libraries.
-Version of C# is 8.0, version of F# is 4.7.
+Target .NET Standard versions are 2.0 and 2.1 for libraries.
+Version of C# is 9.0, version of F# is 5.0.

 ## License information